Discover San Francisco : Neighborhoods of San Francisco

 Concerts, dance classes and exhibitions are regularly held in the square, where it's a great place to stop for a quick lunch on sunny days.
 We advise you to stop here only at lunchtime, for a quick break after a shopping spree, as the restaurants around here are not the best.

 Civic Center.
 Civic Center is the official district that houses the city's administrative centers, including City Hall.
 A Baroque masterpiece of granite and marble, City Hall is modeled on the Capitol in Washington.
 Surrounding it are the world-renowned opera house, the San Francisco Public Library and the Asian Art Museum.
 This imposing ensemble forms the tip of the Downtown triangle, where the city's two main thoroughfares, Market Street and Van Ness Avenue, meet.
+Unfortunately, it's very close to the Tenderloin, which means it's crowded day and night with homeless people and drug addicts.

 Theater District.
 The border between Union Square and the Tenderloin is home to the Theater District, a neighborhood where the arts take center stage.
 The most emblematic venues are the American Conservatory Theater and the Curran Theater, but other smaller stages are sometimes hidden away in pretty buildings (Playhouse in the Kensington Park Hotel)...

 Nob Hill.
-A majestic and solemn district, Nob Hill borders the Tenderloin in its lower part, Union Square and Chinatown to the southwest, Russian Hill to the north and Pacifi Heights to the east.
+A majestic and solemn district, Nob Hill borders the Tenderloin in its lower part, Union Square and Chinatown to the southwest, Russian Hill to the north and Pacific Heights to the east.
 It is home to Grace Cathedral, begun in 1928 and completed in 1964.
 In neo-Gothic style, it rises against the blue sky of the hill, not far from the imposing white marble Masonic Temple.

 At the time of the conquest of the West, and thanks to the cable car, four railroad magnates set up their palaces at the top of Nob Hill.
 Their names were Leland Stanford, Collis Huntington, Mark Hopkins and Charles Crocker, and they gave their letters of nobility to a neighborhood that has remained the stronghold of high society ever since.
 Indeed, thanks to the new accessibility of the area, the wealthy saw an opportunity to stand out (even more) from the masses, by literally rising above the Bay.
 Sumptuous villas were built, and for a time, San Francisco was considered the "Paris of the West" for its elegance and architectural refinement.
 Three of the men behind this phenomenon gave their names to three of the city's greatest luxury hotels: the Scarlet Huntington Hotel, the Intercontinental Mark Hopkins and the Stanford Court Hotel.
 The Fairmont Hotel and the Ritz Carlton complete the picture of San Franciscan luxury.

 Chinatown.
-Just two blocks north of Union Square, you enter Chinatown through a red gate, surmounted by two golden dragons: this is the Dragon Gate at the intersection of Grant Avenue and Bush Street.
+Just two blocks north of Union Square, you enter Chinatown through a red gate surmounted by two golden dragons: this is the Dragon Gate at the intersection of Grant Avenue and Bush Street.
 Chinatown is a rectangle bounded by Bush Street to the south, Powell Street to the west, Kearny Street to the east and Broadway to the north.
 San Franciscans say their Chinatown is both the first and the largest in the Americas - New Yorkers say the same.
 One thing's for sure: it's certainly the most beautiful.
 Despite the touristy feel of Grant Avenue, the main thoroughfare, Chinatown retains a charm reminiscent of another era and an imperial China.
 Lanterns, temples and pagoda buildings are everywhere.
 Leave Grant Avenue and lose yourself in the labyrinth of markets on Stockton Street.
 This is where it all happens!

 North Beach, Telegraph Hill and the Piers